AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/freeform-table/workspace-totals.md

 In Freeform tables, a total row appears at each breakdown level and can show two totals:

-* **[!UICONTROL Grand Total]** (gray 'out of' number) - this total represents all hits that have been collected, sometimes referred to as 'report suite total'.
-When a segment is applied either at the panel level or within the freeform table, this total adjusts to reflect all hits that match the segment criteria.
+* **[!UICONTROL Grand Total]** (gray 'out of' number) - this total represents all hits that have been collected.
+When a filter is applied either at the panel level or within the freeform table, this total adjusts to reflect all hits that match the segment criteria.
 * **[!UICONTROL Table Total]** (black number) - this total is typically equal to or a subset of the [!UICONTROL Grand Total].
 It reflects any table filters applied within the freeform table, including the [!UICONTROL Include None] option.

 ![](assets/total-row.png)